 The City of Victoria accommodates a variety of transportation services to support the efficient movement of people, goods and services.
 The City of Victoria welcomes innovation within the transportation sector, including dockless bike share, and will be introducing a new regulation to guide the operations in the municipality.

-What is bike share?
+What is micro-mobility?

-Where did bike share come from?
+Where did micro-mobility come from?

 The City of Victoria Official Community Plan has policies and goals that support the increased use of active and multi-modal transportation.
 If implemented effectively, bike share has the potential to address many of the City’s future transportation challenges, including:

-- Improved convenience and affordability;
+- Improved convenience and affordability

-- Reduced greenhouse gases; and,
+- Reduced greenhouse gases

-- Improved transportation performance, through integration with other modes, including public transit to promote faster and more convenient end-to-end journeys.
+- Improved transportation performance, through integration with other modes, including public transit to promote faster and more convenient end-to-end journeys

 Any issues with the bikes should be reported to U-Bicycle North America: